74R45/TrustpilotDomainRanker/README.md

 ### _Some nuances_

-- At the current stage the service pulls data from just the first pages in categories "Electronics Store", "Jewelry Store", and "Clothing Store".
+- At the current stage the service pulls data from just the first page in categories "Electronics Store", "Jewelry Store", and "Clothing Store".
 - Collected data is kept in memory, therefore once the service restarts the dashboard will be reset.